 Displaying results 21 - 30 of 38

 Pastor Paul Albrecht grew up at Hermannsburg, the son of Pastor F.W Albrecht and Minna.
 His work as Field Superintendent for Finke River Mission was at a crucial time of change, as assimilationist policies gave way to policies of self-determination.
 During his tenure Hermannsburg transitioned from an active mission station to the heritage precinct you see today alongside the modern township of Ntaria.

 The story of Moses Tjalkabota is fascinating.
 A strong and compelling orator, he embraced Christianity and European ways with enthusiasm and insisted that others should do so too.
 He repeatedly challenged the traditional Elders and their beliefs and in this, he was probably more influential than the white missionaries themselves.

-Growing food was something to celebrate and the many photos of mission residents in the orchards and gardens attest to effort that went into growing the produce that was the life blood of the mission.
+Growing food was something to celebrate and the many photos of mission residents in the orchards and gardens attest to the effort that went into growing the produce that was the life blood of the mission.
 The joy in harvesting produce in times of plenty can be seen in the proud smile of Mrs Latz as she shows off her giant cabbage.

 Pastor F.W Albrecht constantly sought to help make the mission financially independent.
 He experimented with ways to create employment opportunities for people at Hermannsburg.
 One of these enterprises was the tannery producing tanned skins, leather goods and kangaroo skin rugs.